rix1/master-report/5_Evaluation.md

 		[-] How the selected research strategies and methods were applied.

-> Brief introduction to how the artefact was evaluated and validated
+> Brief introduction to how the artifact was evaluated and validated

 ## Baseline functional tests